 The unix programming environment

-Answer all the questions and submit them using classfronter(log on at
+Answer all the questions and submit them using fronter(log on at

-using the folder "Obligatory assignment, 1st week".
+using the folder "Assignment 1".
 Any format is

 accepted, preferably PDF or ascii-text.
 If you submit using a editable